 We are excited to welcome all of our members to our monthly Online Members’ Socials!

-We plan to meet on the first Thursday of each month.
+We plan to meet on the second Thursday of each month.

 Every month we’ll have a different discussion topic or focus.